 There was a time not too long ago when Kia cars were looked down on as unreliable junk that only broke and desperate people would buy, but it appears that unflattering reputation has come to pass, forever left in a blazing Kia’s rearview mirror.

-Through decades of hard work, the Korean has transformed from a bargain basement afterthought to one of the world’s most respected and revered car brands, one often compared to the likes of Toyota and Honda.
+Through decades of hard work, the Korean has transformed from a bargain basement afterthought to one of the world’s most respected and revered car brands, often compared to the likes of Toyota and Honda even.
 Quite an accomplishment, isn’t it?

-That of course begs the questions: Are Kias good cars?
+That of course begs the question: Are Kia good cars?
 Are Kias reliable?
 Do they offer the same quality as the best Japanese cars like every Kia dealer would want you to believe?

-We provide a balanced look at the Korean carmaker to see if it has truly made it to the big league.
+We provide a balanced look at the quality of the Korean automaker’s vehicles to see if they’ve truly made it to the big league.

-The midsize Optima (renamed to ‘K5’), compact Forte, and funky Soul hatchback were the most popular Kias until the SUV craze of the past several years catapulted the Sportage, Seltos, and Sorento crossovers to the top.
+The midsize K5 (formerly the ‘Optima’), compact Forte, and funky Soul hatchback were the most popular Kias until the SUV craze of the past several years catapulted the Sportage, Seltos, and Sorento crossovers to the forefront.
 Need a capable city car?
 The Rio subcompact is a safe bet.

-Kia has two large family haulers, the Carnival minivan (previously the Sedona) and Telluride three-row crossover.
+Kia has two large, seven-passenger, the Carnival minivan (previously the Sedona) and Telluride three-row crossover.
 The Telluride, in particular, is such a standout product that it can often be found on the 10Best list of many publications.

-Kia does, however, have a “luxury” car in the form of the K900, a flagship sedan that serves as a very affordable alternative to the Mercedes-Benz S-Class and BMW 7 Series.
+Kia does, however, have a “luxury” car in the form of the K900, a flagship sedan that’s intended to be a very affordable alternative to the Mercedes-Benz S-Class and BMW 7 Series.

-It has also invested heavily in electrification and has the capable Soul EV and hybrid and full-electric versions of the Niro crossover to show for it, with more models on the way.
+The company has also invested heavily in electrification and has the capable Soul EV, Niro hybrid and EV crossover, and all-electric EV6 to show for it, with more models on the way.

 Are Kias Good Cars?

-Now that you have an understanding of Kia and its current lineup, let’s look at just how good its vehicles truly are on the basis of safety, quality, performance, tech and convenience, affordability, cost of ownership, and styling.
+Having provided a general overview of Kia, we will now look at just how good its vehicles are on the basis of safety, reliability, performance, features and amenities, affordability, cost of ownership, and even styling.

-Contrary to what you might have been told, Kias of today have a proven track record for safety.
+Contrary to what you might have heard, Kias of today have a proven track record for safety.
 They are engineered from the ground up with all the passive and active safety features you would expect of a modern vehicle.

 As a result of their solid engineering and available driver-assistance features, every Kia has earned either a Top Safety Pick or Top Safety Pick+ rating from the Insurance Institute for Highway Safety (IIHS), the two highest designations.

-It’s the same story outside of North America, where they perform at the highest caliber on safety assessments by the Euro NCAP, ASEAN NCAP, and Latin NCAP.
+It’s the same story in Europe, Asia, and South America, where they perform at the highest caliber on safety assessments by the Euro NCAP, ASEAN NCAP, and Latin NCAP.

-You will be happy to know that, whereas many automakers make their advanced driver assistance tech optional features, Kia makes them standard on a growing number of its vehicles.
+You will be happy to know that, whereas many automakers make their advanced driver assistance tech optional features, Kia makes them standard on nearly all its models.